-It's called taking a time-out.
-Most of us have used this with our kids.
-It's very effective in managing anger.
-It removes yourself from the situation so that you can calm down.
+It's called a time-out.
+Most of us have used it with our kids but it's very effective with adults!
+It gives you a reason to remove yourself from the situation so you can calm down.

 Time-outs keep people safe.
 It's not just leaving the situation, it's how you leave that makes the difference.
 Here are the steps for an effective time-out.

-- Make a plan for each trigger.
-List each one and figure out ahead of time what will help.
+Make a plan to handle the upset.
+Figure out ahead of time what you need.
 Take a walk, call a friend, listen to music, write in a journal are a few examples.
 Separating yourself is what makes the time-out most effective.
 Staying in the same room keeps the argument going.

-- Explain the time-out to your partner before using it.
+Explain the time-out to your partner before using it.
 "When I start getting upset, I'm going to take a walk.
 I'll be back in 30 minutes."
 If trust has been broken, your partner might react negatively.
-Don't get defensive and validate their point of view.
-Showing that you understand their upset - without necessarily agreeing with it - is very effective.
+Don't get defensive.
+Instead validate their point of view.
+Showing that you understand their upset even if you don't agree is very effective.

-Don't tell your partner they need a time-out.
-They will likely get defensive.
+Here's one thing you don't want to do.
+Don't tell your partner they need a time-out, they'll get defensive!
 Use the time-out for yourself.
-If you set the example they may follow.
+Even if you think they need one, don't go there.
+If you set the example they might follow.

 Note: Over time, if your partner doesn't respect the time-out, this may indicate abusive behavior.
 Following you during time-outs, preventing you from leaving or any unwanted physical contact are signs of abuse.
 Please seek professional help if needed.

-Using time-out can avoid the argument from escalating.
-Instead time-out helps you learn to control your reactions.
+Using time-outs keeps the argument from escalating.
+Instead time-out helps control your reactions.
 This can restore self-esteem and decrease stress.

 It's also great role-modeling for kids.
 Imagine if your parents used time-outs instead of screaming or hitting?
 How would that have changed your attitudes about anger?

-Time-out is a powerful way to normalize anger and make it safe to express feelings instead of blowing up.
-Anger doesn't have to get out of control, you just need to catch it early and make a plan to remove yourself.
+Time-out is a powerful way to normalize anger and express feelings instead of blowing up.
+Anger doesn't have to get out of control, you need to catch it early and make a plan to remove yourself.